AndreRibau1/profile/README.md

 # Sobre mim

 I am a logical person and I learn very fast.
 My passion is solving complex problems using math and computer science.
-My skills are Python, Database, Java.
+My skills are Java, Javascript.
 My friendly hobby totally made by me is www.desportovirtual.com.
 The World is so cool with algorithms

 # Technologies that i work